opencord/cord/docs/build_internals.md

 ./cord-bootstrap.sh -v -p orchestration/xos:1000/1
 ```

-A virtual rcord pod, with tests run afterward.
+A virtual rcord pod, with tests runs afterward.
 Assumes that you're already in
 the `libvirtd` group:

 ```